William W. Eagles: Early life and military career

 William Willis Eagles was born on January 12, 1895, in Albion, Indiana, as the son of Edward and Maud Eagles.
 He graduated from Albion High School in May 1913 and received an appointment to the United States Military Academy (USMA) at West Point, New York, soon afterwards.
-He graduated from there in April 1917, shortly after the American entry into World War I, with a Bachelor's degree and was commissioned as a second lieutenant in the Infantry Branch of the United States Army.
+He graduated, 62nd in a class of 139, from there in April 1917, shortly after the American entry into World War I, with a Bachelor's degree and was commissioned as a second lieutenant in the Infantry Branch of the United States Army.

 Eagles did not go overseas during World War I; he remained stateside, serving mainly with the 21st Infantry Regiment.
 He rose to the rank of first lieutenant in May 1917 and then to captain in August and later assumed duty as an instructor at the Army Infantry School at Fort Benning, Georgia in early 1921.
 He then served as Professor of Military Science & Tactics at Ripon College in Ripon, Wisconsin, for five years and returned to the Infantry School as an instructor with the permanent rank of captain.
 He was promoted to major on October 1, 1932, while in this capacity.

 He was ordered to the instruction at Army Command and General Staff School at Fort Leavenworth, Kansas, in June 1935.
 One year later, Eagles was ordered to Fort Sam Houston, Texas, where he joined the headquarters of 8th Corps Area under Major General Herbert J. Brees as Officer-in-Charge of Supply, Construction & Budget.
 He was promoted to lieutenant colonel on July 1, 1940.